+Group:

-Group: The Group is responsible for all ongoing operating and maintenance costs such as utilities, grass cutting, grooming, snow plowing (where applicable), garbage pick-up, parking lot maintenance, washrooms, etc.
+The Group is responsible for all ongoing operating and maintenance costs such as utilities, grass cutting, grooming, snow plowing (where applicable), garbage pick-up, parking lot maintenance, and washroom supply and maintenance, etc.

 The Group is responsible for securing insurance for equipment and contents.